College of Agriculture Core Graduation Requirements

 Pass/Not-Pass Grading Policy

-A student classified as a sophomore or higher who has a minimum 2.0 graduation index may elect the pass/not-pass grading option.
-A maximum of 21 credits of elective courses under the pass/not-pass grading option can be used toward graduation requirements.
+- A maximum of 18 credits of free elective*/selective+ courses under the P/NP grading option can be used toward graduation requirements.